patsuckow/pomodorotimer/README.md

 If you have some tips and tricks or any other words that you think might be of interest for the others — publish it wherever you find convenient.

-### Help in the development of the project
-If you want to help in the development of the project or just to thank the author, this can be done through PayPal: https://www.paypal.me/patsuckow

 Read also:
 - https://francescocirillo.com